 Not Just a Simple Flash Drive

-To start off, the appliance is tiny, which makes it an ideal pick for users that don’t want a bulky device residing next to their biggest screen.
+To start off, the appliance is tiny, which makes it an ideal pick for users that don’t want a bulky device residing next to their screen.
 The actual stick is smaller than a remote control that comes together with it, however, it is not that simple.
 Underneath its plastic “bonnet”, there are quite a few things going on.

 The major one being the compatibility with different streaming platforms.
-Contrary to most products in the same price range, NTVSE1 from NOW TV supports a wide variety of internet streaming services including Disney+, Netflix, BBC iPlayer, ITV Hub, My5, All4 and Sky Store, with an only exception being Freeview.
+Contrary to most products in the same price range, the NTVSE1 from NOW TV supports a wide variety of internet streaming services including Disney+, Netflix, BBC iPlayer, ITV Hub, My5, All4 and Sky Store, with an only exception being Freeview.

 Secondly, it’s the performance of the device.
 Although it is tiny, as we have already mentioned, it flicks through channels and different media platforms at a whim, which is definitely a plus and can be an actual upgrade from in-house TV multimedia software.
 On the side note, the appliance can only be connected to a monitor or a TV using the HDMI port.
 Conversely, you can power up the device using a MicroUSB cable.